aldrin-lim/react-twitter/README.md

 # React Twitter

-A React JS application using Meteor JS and Twitter REST and Stream API.
+A React JS application using Meteor JS , Twitter REST API and Stream API.

 ## How to run: